syedsimanta03/english-speaking/docs/README.md

 Q: What kinds of advertisements do you dislike?

 A: Most of them, to be honest!
 I can’t understand the people who don’t change channel when an advert comes on.
-I think life’s too short to sit around watching 3-4 minutes of people trying to flog their wares!
-But to focus on one type of advertisement in particular, I’d say it’d be gambling adverts – they always make gambling look so fun, but as we all know, it’s extremely addictive and damaging to the people who do it.
+I think life’s too short to sit around watching 3-4 minutes of people trying to <abbr title=" when someone trying to sell something">flog their wares!</abbr> But to focus on one type of advertisement in particular, I’d say it’d be gambling adverts – they always make gambling look so fun, but as we all know, it’s extremely addictive and damaging to the people who do it.

 Q: Do you share advertisements with others?